lebigot/realtime_annotate/README.rst

 Platforms and installation
 ==========================

-The program runs directly with Python 3.4+.
+The main (and only required) program is `realtime_annotate.py`.
+It runs directly with Python 3.4+.
 It currently runs on Unix (including macOS).

 Downloading `realtime_annotate.py <realtime_annotate.py>`_ is
 sufficient for installing this program.
 It only uses standard modules (of Python 3.4+)—they are generally installed along with Python.

-Two example files are provided:
+Three example files are provided:

 - a key assignment configuration: `music_annotations.txt
   <music_annotations.txt>`_,